The economic output statistics were published today by the Northern Ireland Statistics and Research Agency (NISRA)

 Services Sector Output

-- The NI IOS increased by 22.5 per cent over the quarter, decreased by 3.9 per cent over the year and by 8.3 per cent on a rolling four quarters basis.
-The NI IOS is 5.4 per cent lower than the highest point in the past ten years (Quarter 2 2019) and is 7.0 per cent lower than the series high (Quarter 4 2006).
+- The NI IOS is 8.2 per cent lower than the highest point in the past ten years (Quarter 2 2019) and is 11.1 per cent lower than the series high (Quarter 4 2006).

-- The quarterly increase in NI services output reflected increases in all four subsectors, with the Other services sector up 50.4 per cent; the Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service sector up 26.7 per cent; the Transport, storage, information and communications sector up 17.3 per cent; and the Business services and finance sector up 9.9 per cent.
+- The quarterly decrease in NI services output reflected decreases in three of the four subsectors, with decreases in the Other services sector (13.5 per cent); Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service sector (4.2 per cent); and the Transport, storage, information and communications sector (2.0 per cent).
+These decreases were partially offset by an increase in the Business services and finance sector (4.2 per cent).

 Production Sector Output

-- The NI IOP increased by 16.2 per cent over the quarter (July - September) and decreased by 3.6 per cent over the year.
-This follows respective decreases of 14.1 per cent and 19.8 per cent over the quarter and year to Quarter 2 2020.
+- The NI IOP decreased by 1.1 per cent over the quarter (January - March) and increased by 2.8 per cent over the year.

-- The annual decrease in NI production output of 3.6 per cent was driven by decreases in three of the four main sectors: Manufacturing (2.3 per cent); Water supply, sewerage and waste management (Inc. recycling) (16.9v); Electricity, gas, steam and air conditioning supply (4.1 per cent) and offset, in part, by an increase in Mining and quarrying (15.3 per cent).
+- The quarterly decrease in production output of 1.1 per cent has been driven by decreases in two of the four main sectors: Manufacturing (1.4 per cent) and Water Supply, sewerage and waste management (Inc. recycling) (6.8 per cent).
+This was offset by increases in Electricity, gas, steam and air conditioning supply (2.3 per cent) and Mining and quarrying (29.2 per cent).

-- Looking at the longer term trend, when the most recent four quarters are compared to the previous four quarters, output in the NI production sector decreased by 6.8 per cent, with the whole of the UK reporting a decrease of 7.6 per cent.
+- Looking at the longer term trend, when the most recent four quarters are compared to the previous four quarters output in the NI production sector decreased by 6.1 per cent, with the whole of the UK reporting a decrease of 7.3 per cent.

 Notes to editors: